The Excel Count and Counta functions both count the number of values within a supplied set of values or range of cells.

-The Excel Counta function returns a count of non-blanks within a supplied set of cells or values.
+The Excel Counta function returns the number of non-blanks within a supplied set of cells or values.

-Where the arguments, value1, [value2], etc, can be any values or references to cell ranges.
+Where the arguments, value1, [value2], etc., can be values, arrays of values, or references to cell ranges.

 Note that, if a cell contains an empty text string or a formula that returns an empty text string, this cell is counted as a non-blank by the Counta function.

-The following spreadsheet shows two examples of the Excel Counta function used to count non-blank cells in one or more supplied cell ranges.
+Column C of the following spreadsheet shows examples of the Counta function, used to return the number of non-blank cells in one or more supplied cell ranges.

-Further examples of the Excel Counta function can be found on the Microsoft Office website.
+For further examples of the Excel Counta function, see the Microsoft Office website.